MicrosoftDocs/SupportArticles-docs/support/mem/intune/windows-failed-to-apply-mdm-policy.md

 ---
-title: Windows failed to apply MDM Policy settings
+title: Learn more about the error Windows failed to apply the MDM Policy settings
-description: You receive an error message when you force a Group Policy update on hybrid Azure AD-joined devices. ms.date: 05/13/2020 ms.prod-support-area-path: Windows enrollment
+description: Information about the error message "Windows failed to apply the MDM Policy settings" when you force a Group Policy update on hybrid Azure AD-joined devices. ms.date: 10/06/2021 ms.prod-support-area-path: Windows enrollment
 ---

-# Windows failed to apply the MDM Policy settings error when running `gpupdate /force` on hybrid Azure AD-joined devices
+# Windows failed to apply the MDM Policy settings on hybrid Azure AD-joined devices

 This article discusses the **Windows failed to apply the MDM Policy settings** error message that occurs when you run the `gpupdate /force` command on an enrolled Windows device in Microsoft Intune.

-_Original product version:_ &nbsp; Microsoft Intune
-_Original KB number:_ &nbsp; 4456826

 ## Symptoms

-When you run the `gpupdate /force` command on a hybrid Azure Active Directory (Azure AD)-joined Windows device that's enrolled in Microsoft Intune, you receive the following warning message:
+When you run the `gpupdate /force` command on a hybrid Azure Active Directory (Azure AD)-joined Windows device that's enrolled in Intune, you receive the following warning message:

 > Updating policy...
 >